What to Do If You Need a Doctor or Hospital While on a Trip?

 We know it’s the last thing on your mind when thinking of your holidays, but there’s no harm in being prepared is there?
 We know that it’s easy enough to use our phones or tablets to search the nearest medical facility wherever you are.
-We also hope you won’t need these tips, but if you do need medical attention while you’re away, these steps and preparation may help when you need it most:
+We also hope you won’t need these tips, but if you do need medical emergency abroad, these steps and preparation may help:

 - EHIC - If you live in the EU and are travelling within the EU, you can get reduced-cost or free state-provided medical care with a European Health Insurance Card (EHIC) - at least until BREXIT for Brits!
 This can be very useful, as long as you know where to find the nearest state facility.
 Sometimes they aren’t so easy to access in tourist areas and you may find yourself having to use a private facility nearby.